zoek1/unlock/locksmith/README.md

 Locksmith's implementation is comprised of two components: an [Express middleware](https://expressjs.com/en/guide/using-middleware.html) and an [Express](https://expressjs.com/) application.

-* The middleware manages the security concerns regarding the validity of a request based upon its content and associated [JSON Web Token](#jwt-notes) (or `JWT` as it will be referred to going forward).

 *  The hosting application is effectively a standard CRUD application, which manages storage and editing of Lock details.